knewkarma-io/knewkarma/docs/source/api.md

 ## Subreddit

-**Subreddit**: Represents a Reddit Community (Subreddit) and provides methods for getting data from the specified subreddit.
+**Subreddit**: Represents a Reddit subreddit and provides methods for getting data from it.

 Initialisation: